CopilotC-Nvim/CopilotChat.nvim/README.md

       prompt = 'Please generate tests for my code.', },
     Commit = {
-      prompt = '> #git:staged\n\nWrite commit message for the change with commitizen convention.
+      prompt = 'Write commit message for the change with commitizen convention.
 Keep the title under 50 characters and wrap message at 72 characters.
-Format as a gitcommit code block.', },
+Format as a gitcommit code block.', sticky = '#git:staged',
+    },
   },